charles9n/bert-sklearn/Options.md

  * `'bert-base-multilingual-uncased'`
  * `'bert-base-multilingual-cased'`
  * `'bert-base-chinese'`

+### final classifier/regressor options
 `label_list`: list of classifier labels.
 If `None`, then the labels will be inferred from training data in model.fit().
 Default: `None`

-`num_mlp_hiddens`: the number of hidden neurons in each layer of the mlp.
-Default: 500

 `num_mlp_layers`: the number of mlp layers in final mlp classifier/regressor.
-If set to 0, then defualts
+If set to 0, then defaults
     to the linear classifier/regresor in the original Google paper and code.
 Default: 0

+`num_mlp_hiddens`: the number of hidden neurons in each layer of the mlp.
+Default: 500

-### training/finetuning parameters
+### training/finetuning options

 `learning_rate`: inital learning rate of Bert Optimizer.
 Default: 2e-5